ylhyra/icelandic-inflections/docs/Fields.md

     - ['singular', 'nominative', '1']
     - ['active voice', 'past tense', '1']
   - The last item is always a digit (represented as a string).
 The main/preferred version of a word form is '1', while alternative versions are '2', '3' and so on.
 - `base_word` (type: string)

   - Dictionary headword
 - `inflectional_form` (type: string)
 - Word form, this value is the one that will be printed.
 See the 10th field in the [original dataset](https://bin.arnastofnun.is/DMII/LTdata/k-format/).
 - `correctness_grade_of_base_word ` (type: integer)
 -  See the 5th field in the [original dataset](https://bin.arnastofnun.is/DMII/LTdata/k-format/).
 As explained there:

   - 1 – **Default** – The word can be used in any context and any style or register.
     - 2 – **Used** – The word is not universally accepted, at least not in the most formal of registers.
-    - 3 – **A bit bad** – The word is not universally accepted, at least not in the most formal of registers.
+    - 3 – **A bit bad** – Not accepted.
-    - 4 – **Very bad** – Not accepted.
+    - 4 – **Very bad** – Error, unacceptable.
     - 0 – **No grade** – The word is not used in ordinary context in Modern Icelandic.
 - `register_of_base_word` (type: string)